A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem: Numerical results

-for all $(\btau_{fh},\bv_{fh})\in \bbX_{fh}\times \bV_{fh}$.
-The model problem is then complemented with the appropriate boundary conditions, as shown in Figure~\ref{fig:example1} (left), and initial data.
+The right-hand side functions $\f_f, \f_p$ and $q_p$ are computed from \eqref{eq:Navier-Stokes-1}--\eqref{eq:Biot-model} using the analytical solution.
+Note that, we do not take the analytical solution of fluid velocity to be divergence-free and then we define $q_f:= \div(\bu_f)$ and modify accordingly \eqref{eq: discrete formulation} to account for this data.
+The model problem is complemented with the appropriate boundary conditions, as shown in Figure~\ref{fig:example1} (left), and initial data.
 Notice that the boundary conditions are not homogeneous and therefore the right-hand side of the resulting system must be modified accordingly.
 The total simulation time for this test case is $T=0.01$ and the time step is $\Delta t=10^{-3}$.
 The time step is sufficiently small, so that the time discretization error does not affect the spatial convergence rates.
 Table~\ref{table1-example1} shows the convergence history for a sequence of quasi-uniform mesh refinements with non-matching grids along the interface employing conforming spaces for the Lagrange multipliers \eqref{defn-Lambda-h}.
 The grids on the coarsest level are shown in Figure~\ref{fig:example1} (left).
 In the table, $h_f$ and $h_p$ denote the mesh sizes in $\Omega_f$ and $\Omega_p$, respectively, while the mesh sizes for their traces on $\Gamma_{fp}$ are $h_{tf}$ and $h_{tp}$.
-We note that the Navier-Stokes pressure at $t_m$ is recovered by the post-processed formulae $\ds p_{fh}^m = -\frac{1}{n} \left( \tr(\bsi_{fh}^m) + \rho\,\tr(\bu_{fh}^m\otimes\bu_{fh}^m) - 2\mu q_f^m \right)$ (cf. \eqref{eq:pseudostress-pressure-formulae}).
+We note that the Navier--Stokes pressure at $t_m$ is recovered by post-processing, using the formula $\ds p_{fh}^m = -\frac{1}{n} \left( \tr(\bsi_{fh}^m) + \rho_f\,\tr(\bu_{fh}^m\otimes\bu_{fh}^m) - 2\mu q_f^m \right)$ (cf. \eqref{eq:pseudostress-pressure-formulae}).
 The results illustrate that at least the optimal spatial rate of convergence $\cO(h)$ established in Theorem~\ref{thm: error analysis} is attained for all subdomain variables.
 The Lagrange multiplier variables, which are approximated in $\bP_1-\rP_1$, exhibit a rate of convergence $\cO(h^{3/2})$ in the $\H^{1/2}$-norm on $\Gamma_{fp}$, which is consistent with the order of approximation.